 Post-Sessions will take place from 8:30 am to 11:30 am, on Wednesday, November 13.
 There is no additional charge.

-Post Session #1 - Standards-Based Interdisciplinary Planning (AAIS)
+SOLD OUT! - Post Session #1 - Standards-Based Interdisciplinary Planning (AAIS)

 This session provides participants with a detailed overview of the Standards Based Interdisciplinary Planning/Project Based Learning (SBIP/PBL) process that includes direction on how to:

 Deconstruct standards collaboratively within your teachers' scope and sequence curriculum documents

 Determine common concepts or universal ideas and skills from their standards to serve as the focus for interdisciplinary instructional planning

 Determine how projects might be designed so students will demonstrate mastery of each content area's concepts and skills that are to be taught

 This session teaches participants how to do the following:

 Evaluate the quality of project designs